 As we know from our HIV criminalization work, a criminal conviction can prevent someone from voting, securing safe and stable housing, and from future employment.
 We will advocate for the removal of criminal penalties for low-level offenses and the decriminalization of use and possession to ensure equitable policy and health outcomes for the communities we serve.

 In Ohio and many other states around the nation, PLWH/A face enhancement penalties for sex work, loitering, and solicitation.
 Such penalties are often disproportionately applied to people of color and/or transgender people.
 These statutes, along with many others, are barriers to our work in ending the HIV/AIDS epidemic and in protecting those who engage in sex work.
-The HIV criminalization laws, and the criminalization of sex work, reinforce stigma and threaten the safety of sex workers and clients.
+The HIV criminalization laws, which are often coupled with the criminalization of sex work, reinforce stigma and threaten the safety of sex workers and clients.

 We must call for laws that protect those who choose to engage in sex work from coercion, violence, arrest, and abuse.
 Equitas Health supports policies that decriminalize sex work and provide individuals who choose to engage in sex work with the healthcare and supportive services they need.